 The Anger Academy is the world’s foremost training centre for coaches in the field of anger and stress management.
-We’re taking our courses online for the first time ever in autumn 2020.
+We’re taking our courses online for the first time ever in January 2021.

 Anger Academy’s courses are devised, hosted and taught by Mike Fisher, author of Beating Anger and the founder of The British Association of Anger Management (BAAM).

 The fundamental Aggression Prevention Training (APT) course is taught over eight months.
 It comprises: a once-weekly, three-hour evening session taught online via Zoom, a total of 70 hours individual e-learning from set documents and texts, and a four-day in-person coaches’ retreat.